 As part of project the international Conference Agents of Cultural Change: Jewish and Other Responses to Modernity, ca. 1750–1900 took place at the GHI Washington DC, October 8–10, 2018.
 The conference program can be found here and and some impressions here.

 Kerstin von der Krone will give a presentation on “The Duty to Know: Nineteenth Century Jewish Catechisms and Manuals and the Making of Jewish Religious Knowledge” at the conference “Learning by the Book: Manuals and Handbooks in the History of Knowledge” at Princeton University, June 6-10, 2018.
 See her blog post on the subject for @historyofknowledge.

-Simone Lässig and Kerstin von der Krone participated in the international conference “Religious Knowledge and Position Taking in the 19th Century: The Case of Educational Media” that took place at the Goethe Universität Frankfurt/Main at the 22nd and 23rd May 2018.
-The topic of Simone Lässig’s paper was “Sermons as an Instrument of Social Transformation: The Remaking of Jewish Life in Nineteenth-Century Germany”.
-Tal Kogman spoke about “Religious and Scientific Knowledge in German-Jewish Maskilic Textbooks” and Kerstin von der Krone’s talk was entitled “Jewish Catechism and Manuals and what to know about Judaism.”
+Simone Lässig, Tal Kogman and Kerstin von der Krone participated in the international conference “Religious Knowledge and Position Taking in the 19th Century: The Case of Educational Media” that took place at the Goethe Universität Frankfurt/Main at the 22nd and 23rd May 2018.
+The topic of Simone Lässig discussed “Sermons as an Instrument of Social Transformation: The Remaking of Jewish Life in Nineteenth-Century Germany”.
+Tal Kogman spoke about “Religious and Scientific Knowledge in German-Jewish Maskilic Textbooks” and Kerstin von der Krone talked about “Jewish Catechism and Manuals and what to know about Judaism.”

 On April 8, 2018 Simone Lässig gave a talk at the Nathan & Jeanette Miller Center for Historical Studies (University of Maryland).
 The topic was “What is the History of Knowledge?”